Save Queensbridge Road Depot buildings - historic site of the Pocket Testament League

 0 have signed.
 Let’s get to 100!

-Queensbridge Road Depot buildings in Moseley were part of the estate of Helen Cadbury (daughter of Richard Cadbury, original owner of Uffculme Hall &. a partner in Cadbury’s).
+Queensbridge Road Depot buildings in Moseley were part of the estate of Helen Cadbury (daughter of Richard Cadbury, original owner of Uffculme Hall & partner in the Cadbury company).

-Helen Cadbury founded the Pocket Testament League when she was a Moseley schoolgirl & her Christian evangelical movement spread worldwide & has printed & distributed 110 million pocket sized bibles.
+Helen Cadbury founded the Pocket Testament League when she was a Moseley schoolgirl & the Christian evangelimovement has spread worldwide, printing & distributing 110 million pocket sized bibles.

 Today: Mark is counting on you